We can extract a substring (a part of a string) from a string by using a slice in Python

 We define a slice by using square brackets, a start offset, an end offset, and an optional step count between them.

-We can omit some of these.
 The slice will include characters from offset start to one before end:

 - [:] extracts the entire sequence from start to end.